Targeting business travellers from the US

-Nine decision-makers from leading American business tourism companies are on a fact-finding visit in Ireland this week, as guests of Tourism Ireland and Dublin-based destination management company, Irish Horizons.
+Ten decision-makers from leading American business tourism companies have been taking part in a fact-finding visit of Ireland, as guests of Tourism Ireland, Fáilte Ireland and Dublin-based destination management company, Event Partners.

 Notes To Editors